MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/7-exercise-use-design-system.md

-Use the Fluent UI design system to improve the appearance of your app.
+Use a design system to improve the appearance of your app.

 ## Install Material UI